ArmaAchilles/Achilles/@AresModAchillesExpansion/readme.txt

 * Feature: Headlight/Searchlight option (vehicle edit menu)
 * Feature: Unit edit menu: Arsenal and Skill button; set unit name for chatter module
 * Fix:     Suppressive fire:
            - Broke down when more than 2 "suppression target modules" were available.
            - Unit did not cease fire if group mate is in line of fire.
            - Suppressive fire: Units went "crazy" in mechanized and motorized groups.
 * Fix:     Logger for loading achilles modules was not removed.
 * Fix:     Client side script errors reported in RPT log file.
 * Fix:     Wind force of 0 is no longer possible (prevents flares from being stuck in the air).
 * Fix:     Remote controlled units were not able to untie a surrendered unit or pick up an intel.
+* Fix:     Create intel Module:
-* Fix:     Issues that occure when multiple intels were created (not fully proven to be fixed).
+           - Issues that occure when multiple intels were created (not fully proven to be fixed).
+           - Script error due to wrong variable locality.
 * Fix:     Compatibility issues between Ares and TFAR (not fully proven to be fixed)
+* Fix:     Script errors in surrender unit module.